chin-rcip/CRITERIA/README.md

 The markdown is intended to be incorporated into an HTML page; however, a PNG version can be downloaded from [Mermaid Live Editor](https://mermaid-js.github.io/mermaid-live-editor) by simply pasting the entire markdown file into the code box.

+**UPDATE** A [live demo](http://chinrcip.pythonanywhere.com/) of CRITERIA is now avaliable!

-Recommended browsers for Mermaid Live Editor:
+Recommended browsers for Mermaid Live Editor & Live demo:
 * **Mac**: Safari, Chrome, Firefox
 * **Windows**: Firefox